Quick answer

 Is it worth going to Hajji's for a chopped cheese?

 Yes, if you want the authentic experience.
 Hajji's (Blue Sky Deli) in East Harlem is open 24 hours and makes a simple, classic chopped cheese loaded with sazón seasoning.
-Many Redditors say "any bodega will do," but Hajji's is the pilgrimage spot — and it's genuinely good.
+Many Redditors say 'any bodega will do,' but Hajji's is the pilgrimage spot — and it's genuinely good.
 Grab a soda and eat it in nearby Thomas Jefferson Park.

 Can I get a good chopped cheese at any bodega?

 It depends on the neighborhood.
 In Harlem, the Bronx, and Bed-Stuy, most bodegas make solid chopped cheeses.
 In other neighborhoods, quality varies more.
-As one Reddit user put it: "The quality generally increases the further uptown and into the Bronx you get."
+As one Reddit user put it: 'The quality generally increases the further uptown and into the Bronx you get.'
 The spots on this list are worth seeking out for a reliably excellent version.

 What's the best time to eat a chopped cheese?

-Are there non-traditional chopped cheese options?
+Are there vegetarian or non-traditional chopped cheese options?

 Yes — Nowon serves chopped cheese rice cakes (a Korean-American twist with spiced beef and soy-pickled jalapeños on rice cakes instead of bread).
 Pink's Cantina makes a chopped cheese burrito.
 Nishaan puts Pakistani-American flavors into their version with lime-cilantro sauce and tamarind chutney.
 The sandwich has evolved well beyond the bodega original.